 Maintaining a heart-healthy diet can transform your overall health, helping to lower cholesterol and blood pressure while reducing the risk of heart disease.
-You can take significant strides toward a healthier heart by making mindful food choices and understanding the best foods to include in your diet.
+You can take significant strides toward a healthier heart by making mindful food choices and understanding the best foods to include.
 This article will explore how the right foods can impact cholesterol levels, blood pressure, and overall cardiovascular health, providing practical advice on what to eat to support a healthy heart.

 Understanding the Importance of a Heart-Healthy Diet